 Your goal is that by the time DST begins, they’ll go to sleep at their new normal time without an issue.
 You’re basically adjusting them slowly instead of expecting them to adjust immediately.

-A solid bedtime routine is incredibly important for babies and little kids all year, not just around DST.
+A solid bedtime routine is valuable for everyone but incredibly important for babies and little kids all year, not just around DST.
 If you don’t already have a routine in place, it’s time to make one.
 When a child goes to bed at the same time every night, he knows when it’s time to start winding down and go to sleep It’s a powerful tool for keeping things consistent.